 Editor’s note: Yang Mingdao is the collective pseudonym for Chinese voices within China Partnership.
 This series is drawn from an update given by a Chinese theological teacher at a recent gathering.
 It has been edited from transcriptions of the original talk.

 This series focuses on the current state of the Chinese house church as it reassesses its identity in the midst of increased pressure on religious practice across the nation.
 Still, believers are determined to press on, and remain focused on God’s grace even in the midst of pressure.
-Make sure you check back for the second half of the series next week.
+Make sure you read the first part of the series from last week.

 China is under pressure.

 There are two narratives.
 One says China is a nation in transition.
 The big question the country faces is how to save China.
 This has motivated the people for 170 years.
 In the face of Western invasion and the Opium Wars, intellectuals and nationalists asked this same question.
 “Saving China” has been the Chinese Communist Party’s mandate from the earliest days.
 Eventually this transitioned to a belief that making people rich was the way to save China.
 Now, this mandate may mean losing power, transitioning to something else in order to save China.
 Xi Jinping says it is a new era: China has grown rich and wealthy, now China wants to be strong.
 It wants to be a strong voice in the city of the world.
 This “new era” is a struggle over China’s identity.